jcottrell/luhn-checker-racket-lang/readme.md

 ## TODOs
 + Add testing file to test internals of luhn-guts.rkt
 + Improve layout and aesthetics, especially result placement, button placement, and result style, font, background
++ Add instructions and possibly examples to app

+## Using the app
+Enter a credit card number and click Validate or hit Enter and the app will tell you whether or not the number is valid according to the Luhn algorithm.